What Is Sports Vision?

 Yes, an athlete can have 20/20 vision but still struggle with issues like poor eye coordination, slow visual processing, or weak depth perception.
 These hidden issues can significantly limit athletic performance.

-Visual fatigue happens when your eyes feel tired after prolonged focus, leading to symptoms like blurred vision or headaches.
-This can slow reaction time and decrease accuracy during sports.
+Visual fatigue is when your eyes feel tired or strained after prolonged focus, leading to symptoms like blurred vision or headaches.
+This fatigue can slow your reaction time and decrease accuracy during sports.